-- A) The Redevelopment Agency did execute a transfer of operations to the Successor Agency on January 31, 2012.
-The procedures to accomplish this included changing the name and number of the fund. - B) We found no exceptions as a result of the procedures performed. - 3.
+- A) The Agency executed a transfer of operations to the successor agency by February 1, 2012.
+This was accomplished by changing the fund name and number. - B) We found no exceptions as a result of the procedures performed. - 3.
 Ascertain that the successor agency has established the Redevelopment Obligation Retirement Fund(s) in its accounting system.